google/transit/gtfs/spec/en/reference.md

 File: **Optional**

-Pathways.txt describes pedestrian pathways that directly connect pairs of locations within the same station (intra-station pathways) or pairs of stations (station-to-station pathways).
+This file describes the pedestrian pathways that directly connect pairs of locations within the same station (intra-station pathways) or pairs of stations (station-to-station pathways).

 Pathways are unidirectional, i.e. each pathway describes a connection from one location to another, but not in the